AfterJourney00/Pintos/Project2.md

 #### A1: Copy here the declaration of each new or changed `struct` or `struct` member, global or static variable, `typedef`, or enumeration.
 Identify the purpose of each in 25 words or less.

+***Answer:***

+-

 ### Algorithms

 #### A2: Briefly describe how you implemented argument parsing.
 How do you arrange for the elements of `argv[]` to be in the right order?
 How do you avoid overflowing the stack page?

+***Answer:***

+- Briefly describe how you implemented argument parsing.
+  Firstly, in `process_execute()`, we added a step of `strtok_r()` to parse the `file_name` and get the first word of the command line, which is the stuff we need to run.
+Next, in `start_process()`, we split the `file_name` to get different arguments in the command line.
+We passed the arguments in the form of `char *argv[]` and also the count of arguments to the `load()` function for further operation with the stack.
+In `load()`, the `argv[]` and `argc` are passed to `setup_stack()` to setup the stack.
+In `setup_stack()`, we pushed the arguments, zeros to help with word-align, addresses of the arguments, count of arguments and the return address to the stack in order to setup the stack.

+- How do you arrange for the elements of `argv[]` to be in the right order?
+  Actually, during our implementation we did not worried a lot about this problem, as in the process of parsing the order is handled by the original command line.
+When we are setting up the stack, the biggest concern is to change the order when pushing arguments to the stack.
+- How do you avoid overflowing the stack page?
+  We handed it over to the page fault exception.
+This method is more efficient than any other ways considering to check the overflowing problem in the process  of setting up the stack.

 ### Rationale

 #### A3: Why does Pintos implement `strtok_r()` but not `strtok()`?

+***Answer:***

+The Pintos kernel separates command line into executable name and arguments.
+So we need to make the address of arguments reachable after calling the splitting function.
+The `strtok_r()` function asks for a placeholder from the caller, which makes it more stable when it comes to splitting the command line.

 #### A4: In Pintos, the kernel separates commands into a executable name and arguments.
 In Unix-like systems, the shell does this separation.
 Identify at least two advantages of the Unix approach.

+***Answer:***

+1. Shorter time in kernel, more efficient.
+2. Checking commands before kernel to prevent kernel from failing.
+3. Shell would be able to pre-process the command, like a interpreter to make it more efficient.

 ## Part2: System Calls

 ### Data Structures

-#### B1: Copy here the declaration of each new or changed `struct' or `struct' member, global or static variable, `typedef', or enumeration.
+#### B1: Copy here the declaration of each new or changed `struct` or `struct` member, global or static variable, `typedef`, or enumeration.
 Identify the purpose of each in 25 words or less.

 #### B2: Describe how file descriptors are associated with open files.
 Are file descriptors unique within the entire OS or just within a single process?